“Like a human being, a company has to have an internal communication mechanism, a 'nervous system', to coordinate its actions.” — Bill Gates.

 EUREKA!
 Why Internal Communications really matters

-Internal Communication helps organisations fight seven types of problem: engagement; understanding; retention; effectiveness; knowledge; advocacy and !egal.
+Internal Communication helps organisations fight seven types of problem: employee engagement; understanding; retention; effectiveness; knowledge; advocacy and !egal.

 Internal Communication Strategy